flash62au/EngineDriver_Home/docs/operation/interface.rst

    |todo|

-   Shows a web browser in the lower half of the *throttle Screen*.
+   Shows a web browser in the lower half of the |T-S|.

    Your JMRI Layout panels can be displayed here if you have configured them in JMRI.